TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 The basic code that computes the data should be written in a same way for both of this options, whether it is a simple database view or a complex algorithm implemented in C#.

-The following chapters describe how to persist the computed data and keep control over it.
+The following sections describe how to persist the computed data and keep control over it.

 ## ComputedFrom concept

-> Note: This chapter needs improvement to clarify the mentioned concepts and examples,
+> Note: This section needs improvement to clarify the mentioned concepts and examples,
 > and conform to instructions in [Writing tutorial articles](Writing-tutorial-articles)

 Persisting the computed data is done by developing the data source that computes the data